 I was previously an NSERC postdoctoral fellow in Joe Bennett's lab at Carleton University.

-I'm actively recruiting a team of engaged early career scientists who are looking to develop their quantitative skills.
-Take a look at my Research tab for any specific project opportunities available.
-Get in touch with me if you are a prospective Honours, Masters, or PhD student in search of a supervisor for an applied conservation project with a quantitative focus (no quantitative skills needed to apply!).
+I lead a team of engaged early career scientists who are looking to develop their quantitative skills.
+Take a look at my Research tab to learn more about our ongoing work and any specific project opportunities available.
+While our group is currently quite full, feel free to get in touch with me if you are a prospective Honours, Masters, or PhD student in search of a supervisor for an applied conservation project with a quantitative focus (no quantitative skills needed to apply!).
 If you're interested in doing a Postdoc with me, let's talk about how we can co-design a grant or fellowship application that's aligned with your goals!

 Learn more about my work from my recent IPRRG webinar and coverage of my work on CBC's Quirks and Quarks.

-I acknowledge the Traditional Owners of the unceded lands where I work and live — the Wurundjeri people of the Kulin Nation — and pay my respects to their Elders, past, present and emerging.
+I acknowledge the Traditional Owners of the unceded lands where I work and live — the Wurundjeri people of the Kulin Nation — and pay my respects to their Elders, past & present.